Our Father in Heaven and on Earth

 “No one knows the Son except the Father, and no one knows the Father except the Son and anyone to whom the Son chooses to reveal him.”
 (Matthew 11:27).
 In Christianity, fatherhood is inherent to God’s nature, an eternal relationship.
-Christians are sometimes called the children of God and sometimes sons of God, which prove our relationship with Him as our Creator and Father and us as the created beings in His image and likeness.
+Therefore, Christians are sometimes called the children of God and sons of God, which proves our relationship with Him as our Creator and Father and us as the created beings in His image and likeness.
 In that respect, He is the Father of all creations.

 “For this reason, I bow my knees before the Father, from whom every family in heaven and on earth derives its name.
 I pray that out of the riches of His glory, He may strengthen you with power through His Spirit in your inner being, “Ephesians 3:14-16 God himself as our Father is the model of a perfect head of the family.

-Christian discipline involves knowing God first, and that will inspire the children from growing with reverence for God, respect for parental authority: “Honor your father and your mother, so that you may live long in the land the LORD your God is giving you.”
-(Exodus 20:12)Knowledge and understanding of Christian living which is love and forgiveness and the virtue of patience.
+Christian discipline involves knowing God first, which will inspire the child to grow with reverence to God and parental authority: “Honor your father and your mother, so that “you may live long in the land the LORD your God is giving you.”
+(Exodus 20:12).
+Knowledge and understanding of peaceful Christian living are love, forgiveness, and the virtue of patience.
 These will harvest a bountiful return of respect and care among the household.

-Every day is God’s Day, our Father Almighty full of mercy we thank you for your love in sending your Son our Lord so that we may have life eternal and to the Holy Spirit that is in us for renewing our spirit every day.
+Every day is God’s Day, our Father Almighty, full of merGod’s thank you for your love in sending your Son our Lord so that we may have life eternal and to the Holy Spirit that is in us for renewing our spirit every day.